 The Nachman Company started construction on the Easley Textile Company (as the new subsidiary was known) in October, 1953, and in January 1954 the new plant opened.
-It was built in record time on land that had been given to the company by the builder, G. H. Nalley.
 The plant was state of the art, with all new machines from Singer.

-At this time the product was the Swirl dress, a quick and easy wrap for the busy homemaker.
-The basic dress design was always the same: A wrap-around that tied and fastened with a one-button closure.
-The dresses were made in hundreds of variations using printed cotton fabrics with embroidery, applique, and colorful trims such as rick-rack.
+The Swirl dress was a quick and easy wrap for the busy homemaker.
+The basic design was always the same: a wrap-around that tied and fastened with a one-button closure.
+The dresses were made in hundreds of variations using printed cotton fabrics with embroidery, appliqué, and colorful trims such as rick-rack.

 As lifestyles changed, so did Swirl.
 In the 1960s Swirl began making women’s loungewear and developed different lines for a more diverse consumer base.
-In 1964 they developed a more trendy line – Park East, and in 1965, line for teenagers – Swirl Girl – was launched.
+In 1964 they developed a trendier line – Park East, and in 1965, a line for teens – Swirl Girl – was launched.
 In 1975, Bill Tice was hired as designer at Swirl.
 He remained there until 1984.
 Betsy Bloomingdale did a line of dresses and loungewear for Swirl beginning in 1977.

-By the 1970s, American was becoming more and more designer crazed, so Swirl had Geoffrey Beene create designs for them in 1978 and Oscar de la Renta in the 80s.
+By the 1970s, American was becoming more and more designer-crazed, so Swirl hired Geoffrey Beene to create designs for them in 1978, and Oscar de la Renta in the 1980s.

 By the end of the 1980s, the main product at Swirl was the Models Coat.
 In 1990, the first real signs of trouble for the company came when sewers were laid off and production curtailed.
 The reason for the first cut-back was given that they could not keep the workers busy, due to a lack of fabrics.
 By this time, many of the textile makers were pulling out and moving to Mexico or Asia where labor was cheaper.
 The decline of the company occurred slowly through the 90s, and in 1998, Swirl announced that it would be closing its main facility.
 The remaining jobs were phased out, and the company closed the Easley factory for good in 1999.